1960 - 1964

 1963

-March 31st Allan Herridge ran his straight eight Buick powered dragster at the West Essex Car Club Sprint.
-He ran a best time of 17.19secs.
+March 31st Allan Herridge ran his straight eight Buick powered dragster at the West Essex Car Club Sprint at RAF Debden.
+He put in three passes with times of 18.18, 16.68 and 17.19 seconds.
+(Clive Rooms)

 Allan Herridge and John Harrisons Dragster Developments firm built the first all British dragster, powered by an Austin Atlantic engine.